margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-**Word Associations:** brief, impression, fleeting, shy, blink, eye contact, peek, flash
+**Word Associations:** grief, lament, wrong, cry, anguish, tears, heartache, woe, bereave, loss

 ## Beauty ##
 The brilliance of the beauty found in the soul of the universe.